Signature guide

 Do Chuckanut Drive like a Bellingham trip, not a detour.

-The road is short enough to underestimate and good enough to deserve a plan: forest canopy, water views, Larrabee State Park, trailheads, shoreline stops, and a meal that turns the drive into a half-day.
+The road is short enough to underestimate and good enough to need a plan: forest canopy, water views, Larrabee State Park, trailheads, shoreline stops, and a meal that turns the drive into a half-day.

 Start